cantino/ruby-readability/README.markdown

     :attributes          - whitelist of allowed attributes
-    :debug               - provide debugging output, defaults false :encoding            - if the page is of a known encoding, you can specify it; if left unspecified, the encoding will be guessed (only in Ruby 1.9.x) :html_headers        - in Ruby 1.9.x these will be passed to the guess_html_encoding gem to aid with guessing the HTML encoding
+    :debug               - provide debugging output, defaults false :encoding            - if the page is of a known encoding, you can specify it; if left unspecified, the encoding will be guessed (only in Ruby 1.9.x).
+If you wish to disable guessing, supply :do_not_guess_encoding => true.
+    :html_headers        - in Ruby 1.9.x these will be passed to the guess_html_encoding gem
+                           to aid with guessing the HTML encoding
     :ignore_image_format - for use with .images.
 For example: :ignore_image_format => ["gif", "png"]